In this pear custard pie, fresh pears are combined with a rich and creamy 5 minute custard, then baked to perfection for a simple yet elegant dessert.

 I am not a huge fan of pears.
 I like them fine when they’re cooked but I don’t eat them raw, I think it’s the somewhat grainy texture that bothers me.
 A long time ago before we had kids a relative sent us a big box of those fancy mail order pears.
 My husband did his best to try and eat them before they turned to mush but it was just too many pears for him to finish.
 I made this pear custard pie to use them up and I have been making it ever since.
 It’s definitely my favorite way to eat pears.

 We go through a ton of produce in this house.
 My kids are total fruit monsters and between the three of them they can polish off a whole pound of grapes or strawberries in one sitting when they’re in the mood.
 My mom often brings us bags of apples, oranges and pears to help keep our household well stocked in the fruit department.
+When I have extra fruit on hand, I make blackberry salad or this pear custard pie.

 Some weeks we don’t get through all the fruit and that’s when I make pear custard pie.
 The beauty of this recipe is that it only uses pantry staples that you probably always have lying around.
 Which means that if you’ve got pears, you can whip this up whenever you feel like it.
 I’ve made it twice in the last two weeks!